-It’s easy to think of lenders as doing you or your company a favor.
-But business financing relationships are just that: relationships.
+It’s easy to think of lenders as people doing your company a favor, but business financing relationships are just that: relationships.
 You are as important to them as they are to you.
-Yes, a lender has the working capital you need to grow.
-But a stable, successful business represents an enormously beneficial opportunity for the lender as well.
-So you should be just as picky with your lender as it is with your financials.
+Yes, a lender has the working capital you need to grow, but a stable, successful business represents an enormously beneficial opportunity for the lender as well.
+So, you should be just as picky with your lender as it is with your financials.

 Where to Start

 If you indeed have a long-standing relationship with a local bank, they are always going to be your first call.
 There’s no understating the importance of familiarity, good communication and an amicable rapport when negotiating terms, making payments and dealing with whatever business complications may come up.

 However, if your local bank does not offer the size or scope of financing needed, or if you’d just like to get an idea of what else is out there, don’t hesitate to shop around.
 Don’t be afraid to venture out of your comfort zone.
 Take risks!
 Look for a lender with multiple loan products, so you have a better chance at structuring one to your liking.
 Also, get some referrals regarding the strength of service and support.